gram-js/gramjs/README.md

 # GramJS
 **GramJS** is Telegram client implementation in Javascript.
 This project's _core_ is **completely based** on [Telethon](https://github.com/LonamiWebs/Telethon).
-All the files which are fully based on it. don't forget to have a look to the original project.
+All the files which are fully based on it.
+Don't forget to have a look to the original project.

 ### Obtaining your `API ID` and `Hash`
 1. Follow [this link](https://my.telegram.org) and login with your phone number.